qmk/qmk_firmware/keyboards/doro67/regular_fixspc/readme.md

 # Doro67 Regular PCB

 65% custom keyboard made by 80ultraman/Alf/Backprop Studios available during the China Group Buy.
+The regular_fixspc version fix the `SPACE` disabled issue in regular version.

 This is not the PCB with RGB support.
 Do not flash RGB firmware for this board.